SathishKumarAI/system-design-interview-prep/basic/prep/RPC.md

 {"anotherdata": "another value"}
 ```

 REST is focused on exposing data.
 It minimizes the coupling between client/server and is often used for public HTTP APIs.
-REST uses a more generic and uniform method of exposing resources through URIs, [representation through headers](https://github.com/for-GET/know-your-http-well/blob/master/headers.md), and actions through verbs such as GET, POST, PUT, DELETE, and PATCH.
+REST uses a more generic and uniform method of exposing resources through URIs, [[headers]], and actions through verbs such as GET, POST, PUT, DELETE, and PATCH.
 Being stateless, REST is great for horizontal scaling and partitioning.

 #### Disadvantage(s): REST
 - With REST being focused on exposing data, it might not be a good fit if resources are not naturally organized or accessed in a simple hierarchy.
 For example, returning all updated records from the past hour matching a particular set of events is not easily expressed as a path.
 With REST, it is likely to be implemented with a combination of URI path, query parameters, and possibly the request body.